Ezequiel92/BibliographyFormatter/README.md

     <a href="https://github.com/ezequiel92/BibliographyFormatter/blob/main/LICENSE"><img src="https://img.shields.io/github/license/ezequiel92/BibliographyFormatter?style=flat&logo=GNU&labelColor=2B2D2F"></a>
 </p>

+> [!CAUTION]
+> This code is written for my personal use and may break at any moment.
+So, use it at your own risk.

 Julia script to format and append .bib and .bibtex files.

 - As a result of running the script, a single .bibtex file will be produced, containing every entry present within the source files.